-- 1. This position may be required to work additional hours as necessary, and extra hours worked will be accrued as Time-in-Lieu according to the Berry Street Victoria 2014-2017 Agreement. - 2.
-You will initially be employed at our Flemington Office.
+- 1. This position may be required to work additional hours as necessary, and extra hours worked will be accrued as Timein-Lieu according to the Berry Street Victoria 2014-2017 Agreement - 2.
+You will be based at Njernda Aboriginal Corporation in Echuca.
 You may be required to work from other Berry Street sites (on a temporary or permanent basis) as directed from time to time. - 3.
 Terms and conditions of employment are in accordance with the Berry Street Victoria 2014-2017 Agreement, which includes above Award payments and eligibility for remuneration packaging.
 Salary packaging up to \$15,900 is available to Berry Street employees who meet the eligibility criteria outlined in our Salary Packaging Policy. - 4.
-The remuneration for this position is Grad Clinician Clinician 3+ years \$74, 534.72 \$84, 968 (dependent on experience) gross per annum (full time equivalent), under the Berry Street Victoria 2014-2017 Agreement.
+The remuneration for this position is Senior Clinician \$95, 827.50 gross per annum (full time equivalent), under the Berry Street Victoria 2014-2017 Agreement.
 The value of the salary can be increased through salary packaging. - 5.
-This position includes an all-inclusive annual motor vehicle allowance of \$10,500 (pro rata) and no other claims for motor vehicle costs can be made to Berry Street.
-It is expected that the employee's personal vehicle fulfils all work related purposes and, as a result, no work related travel costs or access to pool cars will be provided.
-Please refer to the Motor Vehicle Policy for further information. - 6.
+Agency vehicles are available for authorised use and these should be used at all times for work-related purposes, in accordance with the Berry Street Motor Vehicle Policy.
+However, if you are authorised to use your own vehicle for work-related purposes, you will be paid an allowance per kilometre, which includes provision for comprehensive insurance and other running costs.
+Berry Street is unable to insure private vehicles owned by staff and will not accept any liability for damage to any staff vehicles incurred while being used for work-related purposes. - 6.
 Superannuation will be paid according to Superannuation Guarantee into a compliant fund of your choice or into HESTA Superannuation Fund. - 7.
 The successful applicant will be required to undergo satisfactory pre-employment checks, including 2 professional referees, a pre-employment health declaration, a criminal records check and proof of identify and qualifications. - 8.
-The successful applicant will initially be employed for a probationary period of 3 months.
+The successful applicant will initially be employed for a probationary period of 5 months.
 During this period, either party can terminate employment with one week's notice.
-A probationary review before 3 months will be undertaken. - 9.
+A probationary review before 5 months will be undertaken. - 9.
 Under Victorian WorkCover legislation, it is the applicant's duty to advise Berry Street of any pre-existing medical condition, which could be aggravated by the type of employment for which they are applying.
 The existence of a medical condition will not preclude you from employment, unless you are unable to perform the inherent requirements of the position.
 However, failure to disclose any relevant injury or disease will jeopardise any entitlement you may otherwise have for a work-related aggravation of that non-disclosed pre-existing condition. - 10.
 Berry Street has a smoke-free workplace policy.